IOTEROP/IOWA/README.md

 **Prerequisites:** An x86-64 computer with a Linux distribution installed, the `cmake` utility, the `make` utility and a C compiler.

-1. Create a build folder
+1. Inside the IOWA repositiory, create a build folder

-   `mkdir -p IOWA/build`
+   `mkdir build`

 2. Go to this folder

-   `cd IOWA/build`
+   `cd build`

 3. Launch cmake in debug mode

    `cmake -DCMAKE_BUILD_TYPE=Debug ..`

-   (the last parameter point to the folder containing the CMakeLists.txt file of your target.
-In this case the one at the root of the repo including all the samples)
+   The last parameter point to the folder containing the CMakeLists.txt file of your target.
+In this case the one at the root of the repo including all the samples.

+   If you want, you can define the IOWA Client name with -DIOWA_DEV_NAME:"..."(e.g.: `cmake -DCMAKE_BUILD_TYPE=Debug -DIOWA_DEV_NAME="MyDevice" ..`)

 4. Build the client and the server.